microsoft/TaskTracker/README.md

 ### Option 1: Using Pre-sampled Dataset

-1- We provide scripts to regenerate our dataset exactly (which you can verify with prompt hashes values) 2- Please run the notebooks in `task_tracker/dataset_creation/recreate_dataset` which will automatically download the relevant resources and build the dataset.
+1. We provide scripts to regenerate our dataset exactly (which you can verify with prompt hashes values).
+2. Please run the notebooks in `task_tracker/dataset_creation/recreate_dataset` which will automatically download the relevant resources and build the dataset.
 No change is required.
 3. Update the dataset file paths in `task_tracker/config/models.py` to point to your created files.

 ### Option 2: Constructing Your Own Dataset